forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/faq.md

 To learn how, read about [Engine Directives](./en/v3.x/salesforce-graph-engine/working-with-sfge/#add-engine-directives).

-### Questions about Interpreting ApexFlsViolationRule results
+### Questions About Interpreting ApexFlsViolationRule Results

 #### Q: My data operation is already protected though not through a CRUD/FLS check.
 I'm confident that a CRUD/FLS check is not needed.
 How do I make the violation go away?